LoginRadius/engineering-portal/content/blog/handling-cheapest-fuel-data/index.md

 **Skype:** 154,200 calls made by users

-These companies use this data to uncover the hidden patterns, correlations, and also to give insights so as to make proper business decisions.
+These companies use this data to uncover the hidden patterns, correlations, and also to give insights to make proper business decisions.
 They analyze data for Customer Acquisition and Retention and try to personalize their products for their customers to establish a solid customer base.

 As of August 2020, desktop hard disk drives typically had a capacity of 1 to 8 terabytes, with the largest-capacity drives reaching 20 terabytes (single-disk drives, "dual" drives are available up to 24 TB).

 ## Another Question- How they do it?
 If the capacity of storage devices is much lesser than the data generated per day by such companies, how they manage it.
 How they process such a large amount of data without storing it anywhere?
-How Google search gives results in just a few seconds after processing the data stored from years?
+How Google search gives results in just a few seconds after processing the data stored for years?
 Can we store data in a storage device whose volume exceeds the capacity of the hardware?

 ## Problem:- Big Data
-All these problems combined together called Big Data.
+All these problems combined are called Big Data.
 Below are some subparts of the Big Data problem-
 1) Firstly, the **volume of data** is too large.
 Even if we build storage devices of huge capacity, we can't cope up with the increasing data per day.

 2) Secondly, the **cost of manufacturing**.
 Even if we manufacture large size storage, it is not possible to afford their manufacturing prices even for high-profit organizations.
 So, What are the solutions for low- budget companies?
 How can they manage data?